lucasnaury/uv-amse-android/README.md

 # TP Android - UV AMSE

+## Sujet

+As part of the final assignment for the AMSE (Mobile Applications and Embedded Systems) module, we had to create an Android application in Java, similar to "LeBonCoin" (or Ebay).

 ## Authors

 - Inès EL HADRI
 - Donia SAKJI
 - Lucas NAURY

-## Sujet

-Dans le cadre du TP Final de l'UV AMSE, nous devons réaliser une application Android en Java, du type "LeBonCoin"